jwilson529/SummarAIze/README.md

 - **AI-Powered Content Summarization**: Automatically generate top 5 key points from post content using AI.
 - **Customizable Display Options**: Display key points in various styles and positions to suit your theme.
+- **Ordered or Unordered Lists**: Choose between an ordered list (numbered) or an unordered list (bulleted) for displaying key points.
 - **User-Friendly Interface**: Easily manage and customize key points for each post or page.
 - **Flexible API Integration**: Integrate with your own OpenAI API key, allowing for control over usage and billing.
 - **Assistant Configuration**: Use the default Assistant ID or configure your own in the OpenAI Playground.